Picture this...

 That counts too, especially in a sales email.

-If anything, it might count even more than the start of the email, because some people immediately scroll to the bottom to see what the sender is expecting from them and who they are.
+If anything, it might count even more because some people skip to the bottom to see what the sender wants and who they are.

 So the end of your sales email might be just the thing to convince them to take action, leading to an increase in response rate.